duncancalvert/SkySearch/README.md

 ## Where to get it

 Check back soon!
-SkySearch will be made available to PyPI and Streamlit Cloud in the next few months.
+SkySearch will be made available via PyPI and Streamlit Cloud in the next few months.

 ## License

 SkySearch is published under the [MIT License](https://github.com/DonutsDuncan/SkySearch_UAV/blob/main/LICENSE)

+## Documentation

+The SkySearch UI is meant to be a simple and intutitve experience for users of all skill levels.
+* Users can cycle through the various drone swarm functions via the Settings menu on the left.
+* To connect a drone, please follow the steps outlined in the Drone on Private python file